theclassnotes/theclassnotes.com-v4/index.md

     {% endfor %}
 </div>
 <div class="to-archive">
   That's all the posts on this page.
-Check out the [Archive](/archive/) for the rest!
+Check out the <a href="/archive/">Archive</a for the rest!
 </div>